helabahria/trial-repo/contributing.md

-# Contributing to SaTT Wallet API
+# Guidance on how to contribute

 :bulb::tada: First off, thanks for taking the time to contribute! :tada::bulb: